-4. Risk Control/Mitigation - a process to control/mitigate risk before the risk is realized implementing certain procedures and/or following up action plans regarding to identified weaknesses (which may increase risk potential) during monitoring or incident follow-up.
+- the early warning systems in existing tools/reporting. - Risk Control/Mitigation a process to control/mitigate risk before the risk is realized implementing certain procedures and/or following up action plans regarding to identified weaknesses (which may increase risk potential) during monitoring or incident follow-up.
 This process aims to minimize residual risks that the Bank is exposed to.
 Risk control activities must be consistent with the available control design; the design needs to be continually reviewed to ensure its relevance in addressing emerging risks.